 - Switch to reusable sanitary products.
 This sounds like the most daunting thing (and the most hippie-dippy-nature-lady thing) you could possibly do early on in switching to a green routine, but I promise you, it’s worth it.
 I switched to a Mooncup almost straight away and I am so pleased I did; not only has it saved me a fortune on tampons, it can actually be a lot more convenient if you can make it work for you.
 If you’re not aware, conventional tampons and pads are produced using a lot of harmful chemicals, including chlorine-bleach, which is what makes them so look pristinely white!
 Don’t get me wrong, there are still times when I have to suck it up (pun intended) and use a good old Tampax (e.g. on days when I’m out and about for 12+ hours and know I won’t have access to a loo with a private sink I can use to rinse my Mooncup), however I feel much happier knowing I’m not exposing myself to that amount of chemicals nearly as often as I used to be, or creating nearly as much waste.
 I have also recently purchased some cloth pads from Eco Femme, to use alongside my Mooncup on days when I want that extra bit of protection; they have an awesome incentive called Pad for Pad, which provides free cloth pads and education for girls in rural India.
 There are also lots of organic and chemical-free disposable sanitary products out there to try, if using reusable products is a bit too much for you.

 - Take note of how your diet might be affecting your skin.
 Before you go splurging on loads of products to correct problems you’re having with your skin, take note of other areas of your lifestyle; If your skin seems dehydrated, are you drinking enough water?
 If your skin seems dull, are you getting enough nutrients from fruit and vegetables?
-I’m in no way at all a super healthy eater (I do try to be as balanced as I can, but I must admit I’m also partial to an occasional KFC), however I found that simply making sure I eat enough fruit and veg and drink enough water has greatly improved my skin, without having to add too many products to my routine.
+I’m in no way at all a super healthy eater, however I found that simply making sure I eat enough fruit and veg and drink enough water has greatly improved my skin, without having to add too many products to my routine.
 Of course your skincare routine is important, too, but I’ve really found that thinking about addressing my skin’s health “from the inside out” is a useful thing to do first.